mIRC-Scripters/mirckb/docs/source/commands/speak.rst

     * - Parameter
       - Description
     * - speed
-      - If the **-s** switch is invoked, this parameter is where you specify the speed at which the text should be spoken (0 - 100).
+      - If the -s switch is invoked, this parameter is where you specify the speed at which the text should be spoken (0 - 100).
     * - pitch
-      - If the **-p** switch is invoked, this parameter is where you specify the pitch at which the text should be spoken (0 - 100).
+      - If the -p switch is invoked, this parameter is where you specify the pitch at which the text should be spoken (0 - 100).
     * - text
       - This is the text to be spoken by the speaking system.

 Examples
 --------

-'''Speak the words 'Hello World!'**
+Speak the words 'Hello World!'

 .. code:: text

     /speak Hello World!

-**Speak 'Hi there!' at *30* speed with a pitch of *50*'''
+Speak 'Hi there!' at ''30'' speed with a pitch of ''50''

 .. code:: text